 Clinical Contact / Principal Investigator: Bruce A. Barshop, M.D., Ph.D., Professor of Pediatrics

 Billing Contact: Bonnie Holmes, Laboratory Manager

 Cysteamine eyedrops dissolve corneal crystals and relieve photophobia to prevent corneal ulcerations.
-These eye drops are now FDA-approved as Cystaran.
+There are now two FDA-approved options.

 “Living with Cystinosis: A Closer Look” offers information about the symptoms, impact and management of the ocular effects of cystinosis.